How to Use the Command 'mongorestore' (with Examples)

 Explanation:

-• --db database_name: Specifies the name of the target database where the BSON collection will be imported.
+• --db database_name: Specifies the database where the collection should be restored.

-• path/to/file: The path to the BSON file containing the collection.
+• path/to/file: The BSON file path containing the desired collection.

 Example Output: